 - Push rows of data to Power BI using Flow

 Power BI admin role

 The Power BI admin role is a new role in Azure AD, meant for those tasked with administering Power BI for their organization.
 Office 365 user admins can assign users to be Power BI admins within the Office 365 Admin center, or via PowerShell script.
 Once a user is assigned, they'll be able to access the Power BI Admin portal.
-There, they will have access to tenant-wide usage metrics, and be able to control tenant-wide usage of Power BI features.
+There, they will have access to tenant-wide usage metrics, and can control tenant-wide usage of Power BI features.